My Quest for a More Beautiful & Hypnotic Bedroom

 My Signature Style

-Contemporary bohemian chic is my go to style.
+Contemporary global bohemian chic is my go to style.
 Not too much bling.
 Easy on the pattern mixing.
 A sprinkle of whimsy, and a good blend of geometry and curves is my sweet spot.

 What follows next in this post is a photo journal of how I managed to work all of those elements into this space to create what I think is a graceful, hypnotic oasis for The Husband and I.